PTC-Education/SpatialToolbox-RaspberryPi/README.md

 <summary><b>Step 3: Installing the Vuforia Spatial Edge Server</b></summary>
 <br>

-- On the Raspberry Pi, open the web browser and go to this link: [https://drive.google.com/file/d/1CLea\_bsk0d81IvU6zzFXJFLZLabyAf\_N/view?usp=sharing](https://drive.google.com/file/d/1CLea_bsk0d81IvU6zzFXJFLZLabyAf_N/view?usp=sharing)
+- On the Raspberry Pi, open the web browser and navigate to this Github
-- Download the script file onto your **Raspberry Pi Desktop**
+- Once here, git clone this repository onto your Raspberry Pi
+- Then, move the `RPi_Downloads.sh` file onto your **DESKTOP**.
+You can do this by clicking and dragging, or you can do it through terminal using `mv` commands.
-- Once the download is finished, open Terminal and &quot;cd&quot; into your Desktop
+- After, open Terminal and `cd` into your Desktop.
+Type in `sudo bash RPi\_Downloads.sh`
-- Type &quot;sudo bash RPi\_Downloads.sh&quot;
 - This will run the bash file, which will download all things Spatial Toolbox related to your Raspberry Pi.
-It may take a few minutes to finish running the script.
+This can take anywhere between 10-25min depending on your internet speed and SD card size
 - When the download finishes completely, close your Terminal window, and open a new Terminal window
-- Into this new Terminal window, type &quot;sudo chown –R $USER /home/pi&quot;.
+- Into this new Terminal window, type `sudo chown –R $USER /home/pi`.
 This will give you permissions to move, edit, and run files on your Raspberry Pi.

+**Note:** To run the server, `cd` into your RaspberryPi-SpatialToolbox folder that will be downloaded, and then `cd` into the vuforia-spatial-edge-server folder.
+You can then run `node server` or `npm start` on the terminal.

 </details>